Skip to content

 How to see network speed on your Mac

 macOS can show network activity through Activity Monitor's Network tab, but it lives in a separate window you have to open and watch.
-To see network speed in the menu bar at a glance, install NetSpeed: it puts live upload and download throughput right next to the clock, updated every second, so you never have to open an app to check your connection.
+To see network speed in the menu bar at a glance, install LiveMetrics: it puts live upload and download throughput right next to the clock, updated every second, so you never have to open an app to check your connection.

 3. Open the menu to see today's peak throughput and a rolling 5-minute graph of recent activity.